pj1911/my-wiki/docs/index.md

 **Where I’ve been:** I’m doing my ph.d. in transportation systems at nyu tandon (’23–’27-ish).
 Before that I did my masters at Indian Institute of technology Kanpur and Bachelors at Gbpiet pauri.
 Lots of civil/transport roots, now very ML-heavy.

-**Recent work:** Traffic-state estimation using physics-informed deep learning on traffic datasets.
+**Recent work:** Solving PDEs with Neural Operators, showing when they work and when they don't and proposing our own Neural Operator models that outperforms SOTA models.
+Traffic-state estimation using physics-informed deep learning on traffic datasets.
 Fun result: matched adaptive smoothing method level accuracy with way less compute using PIDL.

 #Publications